WCSCourses/Helminths_2021/manuals/module_4_project_intro/module_4_project_introduction.md

 In the end, the group will work together to produce one group presentation.
 Each group will then have 8-10 minutes to present their analysis and their answers to the project questions.

 It could be helpful to have a group workspace on a shared document (such as Google Doc, Google Jamboard) where your group can share resources and ideas during the course, or even draw a workflow.
-Google Slide is useful for co-creating group slide for presentation.
+Google Slide can be useful for co-creating group slides for the presentation.

 ## Here are the 4 projects and their questions: